 When Are POM Crowns Recommended?

 If you have already heard that porcelain crowns are strong, this is absolutely accurate.
-However, for back, load-bearing teeth – or for patients that suffer from bruxism – daily pressure may simply prove too much.
-If all-ceramic crowns were placed in a case like this, they could become damaged quickly under excessive pressure.
-To avoid this, a POM crown is often the best solution.
+However, for back, load bearing teeth – or for patients that suffer from bruxism – daily pressure may simply prove too much.
+If all ceramic crowns were placed in a case like this, they could become damaged quickly under excessive pressure.
+To avoid this, these crowns are often the best solution.
 These restorations combine the extraordinary strength and durability of metal with the lifelike beauty of porcelain.

 Advantages of POM Crowns

-We’ve briefly mentioned why POM crowns are such a great choice for certain patients.
+We’ve briefly mentioned why they are such a great choice for certain patients.
 Let’s take a closer look at some of the benefits of their use:

 - Durable: Because they are made with a metal substructure, these caps are much stronger than all-ceramic options.
 Due to their resiliency, these restorations can be placed on front or back teeth.

 - Natural looking: Our restorations are covered with high quality medical grade ceramic.
 This gives them a natural looking, lifelike appearance.